Alisa1989/personal-website/README.md

 * [Setup](#setup)

 # General Info
-  This is the repo for my portfolio website that I am currently ultizins.
+  This is the repo for my [portfolio website] (https://www.alexandresteinhauslin.dev/) that I am currently ultizing.
 It is a very simple SPA built with React.

 # Technologies
  Project is created with: